New Mexico lawmakers reconvene to consider legalizing pot

 Senate Majority Leader Peter Wirth has vowed to bring legalization to the Senate floor for a vote, but time ran out during the annual 60-day legislative session that ended March 20.

-Successful legislation would extend legal recreational cannabis sales across the American Southwest.
-Virginia and New York are on the cusp of legalizing marijuana through the complex and conflictive legislative process.
+Virginia and New York are also on the cusp of legalizing marijuana through the complex and conflictive legislative process.

 New Mexico legislators in the Republican minority are calling the special session an inappropriate public expense in the midst of the pandemic — and an affront to Christians in the midst of Holy Week celebrations that precede Easter.